RabiulHasan0001/Affective-Computing-Speech-recognition-for-emotion/README.md

-# Affective Computing-Speech recognition for emotion
+# Affective Computing-Speech emotion recognition
 ## Description:

 This project focuses on building a speech emotion recognition system.
 The system extracts prosodic correlates and cepstral features from speech recordings, and then classifies emotions using a supervised SVM classifier.